LankanHawkeye/BEAR/README.md

    Description:

-   The output files are five csv files each with features re-ordered according to feature ranksings (1.
+   The outcomes are five csv files each with features re-ordered according to feature ranksings (1.
 Pearson's correlation, 2.
 Information Gain, 3.
 Information Gain Ratio, 4.
 Relief, and 5.
 Symmetrical Uncertainity).
-The final column of the csv file contain the class labels.
+The final column of the csv file contains the class labels.

-	** Left most columns of csv files will contain top ranked where as the right most columns will contain low ranked features.
+	** Features in csv file are sorted with a decreasing order of rankings based on feature selection method.
-	We will be using this tradition throughout the description. **
+	We will keep this format throughout the pipeline. **

 7. Run the "run_step_3_vennDiFeAEns_without_bootstrapping.sh".